 Resolution Copper and past mine operators, as well as the USGS and others, have compiled a vast amount of information and data about the geology in the project area (4DGeo, 2017).
 The geologic characterization also follows the general recommendations of the ASTM standards (ASTM, 2014a and 2017) as well the guidelines presented in USGS, 2004, Anderson et al., 2015, and NDEP, 2018.
-BGC and the GWMG concur with the geologic characterization that Resolution Copper has presented.
+The GWMG concurs with the geologic characterization that Resolution Copper has presented.